Groovy Girls

-Groovy Girls were a line of fashion dolls manufactured by the American toy company Manhattan Toy and launched in 1998.
+Groovy Girls was a line of fashion dolls manufactured by the American toy company Manhattan Toy and launched in 1998.
 Each year new dolls were produced until 2019.

 History

-Groovy Girls launched in 1998 as a funky alternative to Barbie.
-Each doll had different skin tones, hair types and facial features, reflecting the ethnic landscape of the world.
+Groovy Girls launched in 1998 as a wholesome, funky alternative to Barbie, Bratz and My Scene; each stuffed doll had different skin tones, hair types and facial features, reflecting the ethnic landscape of the world.
+In addition to the dolls, Manhattan Toy produced furniture, pets and even a camping kit for the dolls.
+The brand's lifestyle aspects were fashion, friendship, and self-expression.

-The brand's lifestyle aspects were fashion, friendship and self-expression and represents a wholesome alternative to dolls such as Bratz, Flavas, My Scene, and Barbies.

 Groovy Girls were initially sold in specialty toy stores such as Zany Brainy and Noodle Kidoodle.
 Beginning in early 2005, the dolls were launched in Target stores.

-Following the economic crisis of 2008, they were pulled from Target's shelves and begun to only be sold at specialty stores and online from then on out.
+Following the economic crisis of 2008, they were pulled from Target's shelves and began to only be sold at specialty stores and online from then on out.

-As of 2005, more than eight million Groovy Girls dolls were sold since its inception.
+As of 2005, more than eight million Groovy Girls dolls have been sold since its inception.

-As of 2020, Groovy Girls continue to be sold but no new models are being produced.